asolove/asolove.github.io/_posts/2016-04-15-flow-exhaustiveness.markdown

 Even though it seems to have enough information, Flow doesn't realize we logically can't fall through both the `if` and the `else if`.
 That raises the question: if we added an `else` clause after the current `if`/`else if`, what type would `action` have?
 It started out as an `Action`, but we've now refined it to subtract the possibility of it being `Exec`, `Order`, or `Cancel`.
 If it can't be any of those three variants, what type does it have?

-The answer is : `any`, the unsafe magic type that every possible JS value can have.
-Any type can be matched to an `any`.
-And it appears that if you refine away all the possible cases of a variant, it curls up and defaults to `any`.
+The answer is : `empty`, a special type that means we started out with some other type and now don't have any possible cases left.

 While confusing, this turns out to be incredibly useful for our problem.
-Since `any` checks against any other type, Flow will happily accept it as a number to be returned from our function:
+We can simply cast the value to `empty` and then throw an exception if we ever make it to this case.
+The cast to `empty` means the code will fail to type-check if there are cases that haven't been checked.
+And throwing the exception makes this branch type-check, as it never returns any value at all.

 ```js
 function positionChange(action: Action): number {